History and Mission of Fairmount College

 The mission of Fairmount College is to cultivate intellectual curiosity and foster contemplation of the human experience and the natural world.
 Faculty members are dedicated to creating, expanding, applying and preserving knowledge; and to introducing students to the scholarship, theories, methods and perspectives of their diverse disciplines.
 A liberal arts and sciences education develops transferable analytical skills--the capacity to gather and interpret information, think critically and communicate effectively--and stimulates a lifelong love of learning that enriches graduates and their communities.

-For more information about each of our department's missions, click here.
+Click here for more information about each of our departments' missions.

 *Reference: Rydjord, John (1977).
 A History of Fairmount College.
 The Regents Press of Kansas: Lawrence.